lukeocodes/auth0-blog/_posts/2018-06-01-dont-wing-it-make-your-travel-apis-take-off-with-auth0.markdown

 ---
 layout: post
-title: "Don’t wing it, make travel APIs more secure with Auth0"
+title: "Don’t wing it, make your travel APIs take off with Auth0"
 description: "High flying travel businesses reputations are destroyed by data breaches.
 Protect against breaches with identity management from Auth0."
 longdescription: "High flying travel businesses reputations are destroyed by data breaches.
 The online travel sector has really taken off in the last decade.
 The importance of trust and reputation has never been more important.
 Protect against breaches with identity management from Auth0."
 date: 2018-06-01 10:42